nelknet/Nelknet.LibSQL/docs/connection-strings.md

 ```

 ### Embedded Replica Mode
-*(Not yet implemented)* - Will support local replica with remote sync.
+*(Not yet implemented)* - Connection string parsing is supported but the functionality is not yet implemented.
+Will support local replica with remote sync.

+**Current Status**:
+- ✅ Connection string parameters (`SyncUrl`, `SyncAuthToken`) are parsed correctly
+- ✅ Native struct definitions are in place
+- ⚠️ Some native function bindings are declared but not all
+- ❌ `LibSQLConnection.Open()` throws `NotSupportedException` for embedded replica mode
+- ❌ Sync operations are not implemented

 ## Connection String Properties